-Certainly there are disadvantages to being physically separated from your colleagues, and those are well known, but in this article, I’d like to focus on the advantages, and encourage you to make the most of this situation.
+Certainly there are disadvantages to being physically separated from your colleagues, and those are well known, but in this article, I’d like to focus on the potential advantages of working from home (WFH), and encourage you to make the most of this situation.

-If you are a product manager, I’ve got ten suggestions for you.
-I have no idea how long the WFH situation will last.
+If you are a product manager, and you are finding yourself with some significant time on your hands, I’ve got ten suggestions for you.
 Maybe you’ll only have time for one or maybe you’ll be able to do all ten.
 But I can say that when you do return to your team, you can be a much more valuable contributor:

 - Pick the most important key decision that your team is facing, and do some real thinking and write up a written narrative.
 Then iterate on this narrative with your designer, tech lead, and your manager until it is solid.
 This is one of the most impactful things you can do to develop as a product manager and product leader.

 - Do an analysis of your product strategy, or if you don’t have one, propose one.
 I have just recently published a series of articles on the importance of a strong and thoughtful product strategy, and I also pointed out how most teams don’t actually have a product strategy.
 I strongly suggest writing this strategy up in a written narrative form as well.

 - Do a deep dive on your data.
 You are looking to build understanding, and to identify insights.
 You may need to ask questions of your data analyst, but that can work fine as you and your data analyst are working from home.
 Focus on three perspectives on the data: how your customers are interacting with your product; how that interaction is changing over time; and the financial data about your product.
 Make sure you have a clear and deep understanding of the various KPIs that describe your product’s health.